 Juvenile probation officers enforce these rules, holding the juveniles accountable, while they help the youth and family achieve positive changes.

-Parents are expected to participate in their juvenile’s probation program.
+Parents are expected to participate in their child’s probation program.
 As the source of social, emotional and financial support, the family is key to a successful probation outcome.
 It is important that parents work closely with the probation officer by knowing the terms and conditions of their child’s probation.
 (See sample Probation Terms of the Juvenile Court: County Court at Law Number 1).
-Parents should attend all meetings with the probation officer and juvenile.
-Parents are an excellent source of information about how their children are progressing or if their children are struggling.
+Parents should attend all meetings with the probation officer and child.
+Parents are an excellent source of information about how their child is progressing or if the child are struggling.

 Family-Based Services Benefits

 Family-based services and interventions for youth are some of the most well-studied and effective ways to support positive juvenile functioning.
-Juvenile probation officers are committed to facilitating the constructive involvement of parents and family members to assist juveniles in accepting responsibility and to carry out the obligations set by the court.
+Juvenile probation officers are committed to facilitating the constructive involvement of parents and family members to assist children in accepting responsibility and to carrying out the obligations set by the court.

 Counseling often focuses on the family’s goals for improvement and assists the family in moving toward these goals.
-Depending on the type of treatment, counselors may come to the family’s home to work in their environment or it may be held at a counselor’s office.
-Parenting classes are also excellent support for parents meeting the challenge of raising youth in today’s society.
+Depending on the type of treatment, counselors may come to the family’s home to work in their environment or services may require meeting at a counselor’s office.
+Parenting classes are also an excellent means of support for parents having to meet the challenge of raising youth in today’s society.

 Probation Officer Responsibilities

 Juvenile probation officers have the responsibility to assist juveniles and their families in meeting the court-ordered terms of probation.
-Probation officers do all their work in strict adherence to the State mandated Code of Ethics for Juvenile Probation Officers.
-Juvenile Probation Officers develop individual case plans with the family and child based on goals and objectives that assist the youth in improving his or her behavior.
+Probation officers do their work in strict adherence to the state-mandated Code of Ethics for Juvenile Justice Professionals.
+Juvenile probation officers develop individual case plans with the family and child based on goals and objectives that will assist the youth in improving his or her behavior.
 Community resources are made available to youth and families to aid the juvenile in complying with the terms of probation.

-If a child is unable to comply with the terms of probation, additional interventions or more restrictive sanctions will be imposed by the Court.
-These more restrictive sanctions may include counseling, Intensive Supervision Probation, out of the home placements or commitment to a Texas Juvenile Justice Department facility.
+When a child does not comply with the terms of probation, additional interventions or more restrictive sanctions will be imposed by the Court.
+These more restrictive sanctions may include counseling, Intensive Supervision Probation, placement outside of the home, or commitment to the Texas Juvenile Justice Department.

-Juvenile Probation officers are committed to assisting youth in becoming successful by taking into consideration the unique situation of each child, the child’s family, and his/her developmental needs.
-Officers also have the responsibility for ensuring the safety and protection of the community is considered in while providing supervision.
+Juvenile Probation officers are committed to assisting youth in becoming successful by taking into consideration the unique situation of each child, the child’s family, and the child's developmental needs.
+Probation officers also have the responsibility for ensuring that the safety and protection of the community is considered while providing supervision.

-The ultimate goal is for juveniles to succeed on probation and get a fresh start.
-Juvenile Probation Officers treat juveniles with confidentiality, concern, and respect.
-Officers work hard to see that youth leaving their care and custody are better equipped to build productive, law-abiding futures.
+The ultimate goal is for juveniles to succeed on probation and be a productive member of the community.
+Juvenile probation officers treat juveniles with confidentiality, concern, and respect.
+The probation officer works hard to see that child leaving their care and custody are better equipped to build productive, law-abiding futures.
 All children have the potential for good and they deserve our best efforts to assist them in becoming good citizens.